erichards52/Master-Project/README.md

 with the name EdKrakDB.
 It is best to run this command within a separate directory which has already been named appropriately (i.e.: I typically run this command once I have created a directory called "KrakDB").
-This script will create an arachael genome, human genome, bacterial genome, viral genome and rat genome.

 This script will create an arachael genome, human genome, bacterial genome, viral genome and rat genome
 -------------------------